Skip to Content

 In August, Standards Australia outlined a 12-month transition period for the new amendment with AS/NZS 4777.2:2020 Amd 2:2024 coming into effect on 23 August 2025.

-• Applications for inverter listings that meet either AS/NZS 4777.2:2020 or AS/NZS 4777.2:2020 Amd 2:2024 standards will be accepted until 23 August 2025.
-New categorisation of inverters and Power Conversion Equipment (PCE) and the relevant standards have been added to the HOW TO APPLY section here.
+• Applications for inverter listings that met either AS/NZS 4777.2:2020 or AS/NZS 4777.2:2020 Amd 2:2024 standards were accepted until 23 August 2025.
+New categorisation of inverters and power conversion equipment (PCE) and the relevant standards have been added to the HOW TO APPLY section here.
+Manufacturers who chose to apply under AS/NZS 4777.2:2020 were also required to submit evidence of region settings in line with AS/NZS 4777.2:2020 Amd 2:2024 before 23 August 2025.

 *This requirement does not apply to stand-alone inverters that do not connect to the grid.